serverless/blog/posts/host-your-own-cncf-cloudevents-compatible-event-gateway-kubernetes.md

 Then install the `event-gateway` component:

 ```
-helm install stable/event-gateway --name ego
+helm install event-gateway --name ego
 ```

 These commands will install the components into the `default` namespace in Kubernetes.
 If you’d like to install them in a specific namespace, then you will need to append a `--namespace <namespace>` on the end of your install command, like so:

 ```
 helm install stable/etcd-operator --name ego --namespace <namespace>
-helm install stable/event-gateway --name eg --namespace <namespace>
+helm install event-gateway --name eg --namespace <namespace>
 ```

 **Note:** the `namespace` here is separate from the concept of a `space` within the Event Gateway.
 You can read more about Event Gateway spaces [here](https://github.com/serverless/event-gateway/blob/master/README.md#spaces), but it’s not necessary for installation.

 ### Accessing the Event Gateway

-If you have successfully installed the helm charts as listed above, you should now be able to access the eventgateway at your minikube IP.
-The helm chart explictly assigns `eventgateway.minikube` to your Ingress ExternalIP.
+If you have successfully installed the helm charts as listed above, you should now be able to access the `event-gateway` at your minikube IP.
+The helm chart explicitly assigns `eventgateway.minikube` to your Ingress ExternalIP.
 To enable your DNS resolution you can add this to your `/etc/hosts` file as follows:

 ```
-echo “$(minikube ip) eventgateway.minikube” | sudo tee -a “/etc/hosts”
+echo "$(kubectl get ingress event-gateway-ingress -o jsonpath={.status.loadBalancer.ingress[0].ip}) eventgateway.minikube" | sudo tee -a "/etc/hosts"
 ```

 The Ingress explicitly routes path access to the Event Gateway on your behalf, sending all configuration API calls over to the `config` service and all events API calls over to the `events` service.
 To test this out, you can pull the Event Gateway Prometheus metrics as follows: